 - Identifying the expertise fundamental to the meeting demands of schools.

 - Elaborating on evaluative thinking and clinical practice as the basis of this new profession.

 - Outlining core levers of change to show how teachers can have profound impacts on educational, medical, and social dimensions of students.

 This book is essential reading for teachers, school leaders, education policymakers, teacher candidates, and teacher educators.
 Those working in affiliated professions, such as adolescent psychologists and health workers, will also find aspects of the book relevant to their work.

 Table of Contents

 John Hattie is Laureate Professor at MGSE and has a background in measurement and research design.
-He wrote a series of books based on the Visible Learning® research that have now sold over a million copies and is chair of the Australian Institute for Teaching and School Leadership, which has the major responsibility for implementing the Classroom Ready recommendations.
+He wrote a series of books based on the Visible Learning® research that have now sold over a million copies and he is chair of the Australian Institute for Teaching and School Leadership, which has the major responsibility for implementing the Classroom Ready recommendations.

 Catherine Reid has a long career as a teacher and teacher educator.
-For more than a decade, she designed and implemented programs in language and literacy education, university-school partnerships and clinical teaching at the Melbourne Graduate School of Education.
+For more than a decade, she designed and implemented programs in language and literacy education, university-school partnerships, and clinical teaching at the Melbourne Graduate School of Education.

 "There is a plethora of research evidence here that provides great food for thought and could prove useful for a school or trust wishing to change things from the ground up, rather than tinkering around the edges." - Terry Freedman, Schools Week